 Some of the pieces are downright lovely, with harmony, even without the teacher accompaniment ("Morning Sun Upon the Mountain" and "One Star in the Darkness").

 See page two of Morning Sun... musically, it is very satisfying for the accompanist as well:

-A very thick texture in One Star in the Darkness seemed "scary" at first to some of my young piano students, but it is a bit mesmerizing, so they work at it...
+A very thick texture in One Star in the Darkness seemed "scary" and too hard at first to some of my young piano students, but the notes are a bit mesmerizing, so they work at it...